Sunrise Ranch is home to many people, and serves many functions. Sunrise Ranch is:

 To us, this is not just a nice idea but a guiding principle to be embodied in everything we do.
 If you agree, we welcome you to join with us in bringing this experience to the world.

 At Sunrise Ranch, we pride ourselves on the atmosphere that we provide for our friends and family.
-Whether here for a workshop, event or retreat, a guest at Sunrise Ranch gets to experience the substance of surround and care that this place has been building for over 70 years.
+Whether here for a workshop, event or retreat, a guest at Sunrise Ranch gets to experience the substance of surround and care that this place has been building for more than 70 years.
 Since 1945, people have been stewarding this valley with a spiritual intention and a focus of radiating love into their world.
 For generations, people have been coming from all over the world to Sunrise Ranch for personal growth, enlightened teachings and the renewal available in an atmosphere rich with a sense of home.

 We know that thought and intention make a huge energetic impact on the substance they are directed toward.
 As one of the oldest intentional spiritual communities in the country and a thriving spiritual retreat and conference center, there has been much positive thought and intention directed toward this land and the structures and forms that live on it.
 This has soaked in over years and manifested into a palpable vibration that may be sensed immediately upon arriving on the property.
 Like a song that dances along a gentle breeze and uplifts your spirit, the atmosphere at Sunrise Ranch is refreshing and nourishing for the higher work of awakening, growth and development!

 Welcoming guests has always been a central activity at Sunrise Ranch.
 It is our pleasure to invite you to our community to share the atmosphere of home as you bring your own workshop or event here.
-A variety of sparkling clean accommodations are available just a one- or two-minute walk from meeting rooms, dining and hiking trails.
+A variety of sparkling-clean accommodations are available just a one- or two-minute walk from meeting rooms, dining and hiking trails.
 From three-bedroom suites to triple rooms, we take great care to provide your group with the overnight setting that will enhance your conference work.

 Sunrise Ranch also offers camping as an accommodation option.
 We have shaded camping areas within steps of the facilities in the Accommodations Building, and additional areas tucked under the trees near our garden.
 Campers should bring their own tent, ground cloth, bedding, and flashlight/headlamp; towels are provided in the Accommodations Building.
 Gear can be unloaded near the camping areas, but vehicles must be parked in the guest parking lot.
 Camping at Sunrise Ranch is a perfect way to connect personally with the magical beauty in our valley.